maxharlow/reconcile/README.md

 Parameters:
 * `tickerField` Ticker column.
 * `maximumResults` Maximum number of results to include for each ticker.
 Optional.
 Default is all.
+* `maximumDate` Maximum announcement date for announcements from each ticker, in ISO 8601 format.
+Optional.
+Default is no limit.

 Produces a CSV including columns:
 * `announcementDate`